 STTI's Global Initiatives

-In its continuing mission to improve nursing care worldwide, STTI continues to establish alliances with international health care organizations, support global nursing initiatives, collaborate with nurses worldwide and connect with members worldwide.
+STTI continues to establish alliances with international health care organizations, support global nursing initiatives, collaborate and connect with nurses and members worldwide.

 Alliances and Partnerships